raxden/android-core/README.md

         com.core.app -> com.yourcompanyname.yourprojectname

-    2. Register application in Firebase and download|replace google-services.json contained in app module.
-Remember that proyect has n(flavours) diferences configurations, dev and prod. herefore you must register n(flavours) applications instead of one.
+    2. To use Firebase in project, register application in Firebase and download|replace google-services.json contained in app module.
+That proyect has n(flavours) diferences configurations.
+Therefore you must register n(flavours) applications instead of one.

         {androidApplicationId}
         {androidApplicationId}.dev